Head of Strategic Management Department

-Fabrizio Ferraro is Professor of Strategic Management at IESE Business School.
+Fabrizio Ferraro is Professor and Head of the Strategic Management Department at IESE Business School.
 He received his PhD in Management from Stanford University.
 His current research explores the emergence of responsible and impact investing in the financial sector.

 He received the 2005 IESE Prize for Excellence in Research, the 2006 Best Paper Award from the Academy of Management Review, and the 2017 Roland Calori Price for the Best Paper published in Organization Studies.
 His research on responsible investing in the main financial markets has been supported by a five-year grant (2011-2015) of the European Research Council.
 He serves or has served as a member of the editorial board of Academy of Management Review, Academy of Management Discovery, and European Management Review.

 His teaching in the MBA, EMBA, GEMBA, AMP and other Executive Education programs is primarily focused on strategic leadership and strategy execution.
 He also teaches the Impact Investing and Strategic Management Fashion and Luxury Goods Industry courses in the MBA program.

 He also taught executive programs and/or consulted for firms such as Shiseido, Swire, Abertis, Telefonica, ENEL, Oracle, Banco Santander, Henkel, Nestlé, Puig, Lavazza, and Gonzalez-Byass.